Sihost.exe - System Warning: Unknown Hard Error on Windows 10

 Slackware ARM on the Raspberry Pi 2- The 1 year mark

 Since I hit the one year mark today I thought I would do a quick update on my RPi2 project.
 A short recap to kick things off: the project had a rough start due to some overly ambitious overclocking that eventually resulted in severe data corruption.
 However, after implementing the necessary modifications I enjoyed close to 300 days of easy uptime before a power failure took the RPi2 down.
 My initial thought after the power failure was that everything was still dandy, but a few weeks later things started to go downhill fast.
+It all began with a few file system errors:

 How to use Google Fonts locally with the Twenty Fifteen WordPress theme